txwizard/JSON_Jam/README.md

 Archive <https://github.com/txwizard/JSON_Jam/blob/master/Binaries.zip> contains
 the biaries.
-When extracted into the project root directory, it deposits them in the locations where they would exist if you built the project yourself, which is the location, in relation to the Test_Data directory, where the program expects to find its input file and create its three output files.
-This configuration is designed so that you can run the program by double-clicking JSON_Jam.exe in the File Explorer.
+When extracted into the project root directory, it deposits them in the locations where they would exist if you built the project, which is the location, in relation to the `Test_Data` directory, where the program expects to find its input file and create its three output files.
+This configuration is designed so that you can run the program by double-clicking `JSON_Jam.exe` in the File Explorer.

+Though the program consumes eight custom DLLs, all are restored from the NuGet repository the first time you build, unless you disables automatic restore.

+The PDB folder in the project root contains the PDB files that match the DLLs that are included with the package, all of which are also included in the `Binaries.zip` archive.
+They are here because the NuGet restore isn't putting them into the local package repository.
+Until that gets sorted, this is the most direct way to make them accessible.